In this article:

 By default, the cells remain editable even when the Save button is hidden.
 If you set the optional lock parameter, all cells will automatically be locked when the Save button is hidden, making the model effectively readonly.
 If the Save button is visible, this parameter has no effect.

 This function is dynamic, meaning it will take effect after any edited cell.
-This enables you to dynamically hide and show the SAVE button as and when the user is entering data into a model, which is an effective way of realtime data validation.
+This enables you to dynamically hide and show the SAVE button as and when the user is entering data into a model, providing an effective way of realtime data validation.

 Please note that this is only applicable in Run models.
 The function returns no value into its cell, but will control the visibility of the Save button.